-• The land is not a public reserve

-• No other interests have been identified or would be discharged to planning approval and considered appropriate in
+- The land is not a public reserve. - No other interests have been identified or would be discharged.

 2 Lot 84 in DP 259212, Village Road and Banyandah Street, South Durras

 Note: The whole of the subject land is proposed to be reclassified.